Winterized Vegetable Oil: RBD vs RBDW

 In the picture above you see crude or cold pressed sunflower oil, on the left the oil is non-winterized, while on the right the waxes are removed for it to be transparent and ready for bottling.

 Refining is typically a process where heat or steam is used to bring the oil up to a very high temperature.
-This allows for an end product that is consistent in taste, color and stability.
-In the first step, the oil is subject to the neutralization of fatty acids, removal of phospholipids and filtering of the oil.
+This allows for an end product that is consistent in taste, color, and stability.
+In the first step, the oil is subject to the neutralization of fatty acids, removal of phospholipids, and filtering of the oil.
 The next step is bleaching.
 Bleaching removes the oil components that increase the rate of oxidation.
-Bleaching of organic oils require using diatomaceous earth or any natural bleaching clay.
-This minimizes its contents of pigment, such as carotenes, chlorophylls and heavy metals.
+Bleaching of organic oils requires the use of diatomaceous earth or any natural bleaching clay.
+This minimizes the contents of pigment, such as carotenes, chlorophylls, and heavy metals.
 The final step is deodorization.
-Deodorization is a high temperature, high-vacuum steam distillation process.
+Deodorization is a high-temperature, high-vacuum steam distillation process.
 The steaming process vaporizes the unwanted components and separates them from the desired material.
-This includes removal of vitamins, fatty acids, protein fragments and occasionally heavy metals present in the edible oils.
+This includes removal of vitamins, fatty acids, protein fragments, and occasionally heavy metals present in the edible oils.

 In the picture above you see refined sunflower oil, the hazy oil is RBD, while in the clear looking oil the waxes are removed for it to be named RBDW.

-Many times, the usage or application of the oil allows a product to only need to use the first three refining steps, RBD.
-This is the case for products, such as chips or snack manufacturing, that use the oil for frying purposes.
+Many times, the usage or application of the oil allows a product to use only the first three refining steps, RBD.
+This is the case for products, such as chips or snack products, that use the oil for frying purposes.
 RBD oil is also used in cosmetic formulations as an emollient.
-There is also a bit of a cost saving for RBD vs RBDW as the extra step of winterization is not required.
-Companies that want to sell the oil in bottles at retail, will typically purchase RBDW to offer a product that is clear, and free of floating waxes for better shelf appeal.
+There is also a bit of a cost saving for RBD compared to RBDW, as the extra step of winterization is not required.
+Companies that want to sell the oil in bottles at retail will typically purchase RBDW to offer a product that is clear, and free of floating waxes for better shelf appeal.
 Products that use the ingredient in salad dressings or marinades also prefer the cleaner, clearer RBDW ingredient.

 Here you see from left to right: Sunflower Oil Refined RBD, Sunflower Oil Refined RBDW, Sunflower Oil Crude Non-Winterized and Sunflower Oil Crude Winterized.